9th Annual Graduate Forum Proposal Applications Now Open!

 The 9th Annual Grad Forum will take place on Friday, May 11, 2018 from 9:30 to 4:00 in the EMU.
 Graduate students are encouraged to submit proposal to present their work in one of three formats: Poster, Three-Minute Thesis, or Panel Presentation.
 The submission deadline is Thursday, March 15, 2018 by 1 p.m.

-The Grad Forum provides an excellent professional development experience for graduate students to share their work with a broad audience of faculty, other graduate students, undergraduates, and members of the larger community.
-The event is an opportunity to make interdisciplinary connections and compete to win up to $250 for the best presentations within a category.
+The Grad Forum provides an excellent professional development opportunity for graduate students to share their research with a broad audience of faculty, other graduate students, undergraduates, and members of the larger community.
+It’s also a great way to make interdisciplinary connections — and compete to win up to $500!

 Graduate students can participate in one of three ways:

 - Poster Submissions: Research posters concisely summarize research and provide a starting place for discussion.
 Posters are typically a combination of brief text with tables, graphs, and/or pictures.
 At the Graduate Student Research Forum, researchers will stand by their posters to discuss and answer questions about their research.

 - Three-Minute Thesis Submissions: The Three-Minute Thesis (3MT) competition gives students no more than 3 minutes – and one slide – to present their research.
 This cultivates students’ capacity to effectively explain their research concisely in language appropriate to a non-specialist audience.